-All pharmacies in the M16 area need to provide a British Sign Language(BSL) relay service such as SignVideo which provides instant access to British Sign Language interpreting through video conferencing.
+All pharmacies in the M18 area need to provide a British Sign Language(BSL) relay service such as SignVideo which provides instant access to British Sign Language interpreting through video conferencing.

-More pharmacies in the M16 area need to provide alternative materials such as large print text, yellow and black labelling as well as easy read materials; only one pharmacy provided all three of these features.
+All pharmacies in the M18 area need to provide alternative materials such as large print text, yellow and black labelling as well as easy read materials; None of the pharmacies provided all three of these improved accessibility materials.